IOM3 Library Services

-As well as books, there are conference proceedings, mining journals, rubber reports, maps, copper statistics, all sorts of valuable information... do get in touch to find out more about the London service point and Grantham libraries.
+As well as books, there are conference proceedings, mining and metallurgy journals, rubber reports, maps, copper statistics, all sorts of valuable information... do get in touch to find out more about the London service point and library at our Grantham Centre.

-Our Grantham libraries and Information service point in London are open during office hours Monday to Friday.
+Our Grantham libraries and information service point in London are open during office hours Monday to Friday.

 To make sure staff (and access to the library material you require in Grantham) will be available, call first to make an appointment.